-You must have passed their Diploma.
+You must have passed your Diploma.

-From award of Diploma (the date of exam board meeting) you have 5 years to commence the Masters programme.
+From your Diploma exam you have 5 years to commence the Masters programme.
 At enrolment, you will rescind the Diploma.
 Then you will have two years (at part-time) to complete and be awarded the Masters or revert to Diploma.